Hazards of outdoor recreation: Animals

 In many areas, adventurers may encounter large predatory animals such as bears or cougars.
 These animals rarely seek out humans as food, but they will attack under some conditions.
 Some hazardous encounters occur when animals raid human property for food.
 Additionally, if travelers come upon an unsuspecting animal and surprise it, it may attack.
 Regularly making loud noise, such as by clapping or yelling, reduces the risk of surprising an animal.
 Some people use bear bells as noisemakers, but these are usually too quiet to be heard from far away.
 Any mammal infected with rabies may behave unexpectedly, even aggressively, and could infect a human with rabies by biting.

 Venomous animals, including snakes, scorpions, spiders and bees, may cause harm either directly or through anaphylactic shock.
 Overall, the greatest danger is often from insects, such as mosquitoes, ticks and fleas, which carry communicable diseases.

-Internal injuries

-When combined with lack of proper physical conditioning, cumbersome backpacks increase the risk of missteps and falls, particularly on difficult terrain.
-Poor judgment due to exhaustion or inattention on steep or slippery slopes can also lead to injury.